Human Body Facts

 Cats can reach a length of 1 foot, 6 inches on average.

-Cats can reach between 8.5 to 11 pounds on average.
+Cats can reach between 8.5 and 11 pounds on average.

-It’s estimated there are between 200 to 600 million domesticated cats worldwide.
+It’s estimated there are between 200 and 600 million domesticated cats worldwide.

 Cats are the second most popular domestic pet in the world.

 A female cat is called a queen or molly.